Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Numerical Example

 \subsection{Challenges of the Problem}

-In order to get to know the special characteristics of the specific application, we examine the test case \testSetup{a}{1}.
-Therefore, we look at the first iteration of the \acc{MOMPC} scheme with no regularization, $\delta=0$ (cf.~\eqref{eq:w_reg_i}).
+In order to get to know the special characteristics of the specific application, we examine the test case \testSetup{A}{1}.
+Therefore, we look at the first iteration of the \acc{MOMPC} scheme (\cref{alg:MOMPC}) for which we chose to set $\realize{\J}_{\ub} = \J_{\DC}(t_0)=\boldsymbol{l}(\infty)$ in \cref{step:MOMPC_init}, i.e.~no regularization was applied.

 \acc{PF} samples, obtained via different scalarization methods, are given in \cref{fig:PF_first_iter}.
 Our investigation focuses on the properties of the \acc{PF} and of the \acc{CHIM} normal.